Instant Pot Burrito Bowls

 • Frozen Chicken Breast: Chicken breast is a versatile source of protein that works great for this recipe.
 I use frozen boneless skinless chicken breasts for these burrito bowls.

-• Brown Rice: This recipe won’t work with other kinds of rice – it specifically works with dry brown rice.
+• Brown Rice: This recipe won’t work with other kinds of rice – it specifically works with dry brown rice because of the longer cooking time.

 • Black Beans: Because of their fiber content, black beans help to keep a healthy digestive tract.
 This recipe uses dry black beans.